Coping with hot weather for older people

 - Look for any changes to their physical condition.

-- Have plans to keep them cool if there is a power failure.
+- Have plans to keep them cool if there is a power outage.

-- Check if their phone and safety alarm pendant work if there is no electricity.
+- Check if their phone and devices such as safety alarm pendant will work if there is no electricity.

 - It is very important to take care of yourself too.